hype/HYPE_Processing/README.md

 maintained by Joshua Davis and James Cruz, is a collection of classes that performs heavy lifting tasks while using a minimal amount of code writing.

-If you want to keep track of the changes, you could read [CHANGELOG.md] for the latest changes.
+If you want to keep track of the changes, you could read the [changelog](changelog.md) for the latest changes.

 How To Import HYPE_Processing?